EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-vserver/gslb-vserver.md

 <b>serviceName</b>
 Name of the GSLB service for which to change the weight.

+<b>weight</b>
+Weight to assign to the GSLB service.
+Minimum value: 1
+Maximum value: 100

 <b>domainName</b>
 Domain name for which to change the time to live (TTL) and/or backup service IP address.

+<b>TTL</b>
+Time to live (TTL) for the domain.
+Minimum value: 1

+<b>backupIP</b>
+The IP address of the backup service for the specified domain name.
+Used when all the services bound to the domain are down, or when the backup chain of virtual servers is down.

+<b>cookieDomain</b>
+The cookie domain for the GSLB site.
+Used when inserting the GSLB site cookie in the HTTP response.

+<b>cookieTimeout</b>
+Timeout, in minutes, for the GSLB site cookie.
+Maximum value: 1440

+<b>sitedomainTTL</b>
+TTL, in seconds, for all internally created site domains (created when a site prefix is configured on a GSLB service) that are associated with this virtual server.
+Minimum value: 1

 <b>comment</b>
 Any comments that you might want to associate with the GSLB virtual server.